-Risk Weights for Calculation of Capital charge for Credit Risk
+Risk Weights for Calculation of CRAR

-I. Domestic Operations

-A. Funded Risk Assets
+I. Domestic Operations: A Funded Risk Assets

-Sr. No. Item of asset or liability Risk Weight % I Balances 1.
+Sr. No. Item of asset or liability Risk Weight % Balances 1.
 Cash, balances with RBI 0 2. i.
 Balances in current account with other banks 20 ii.
-Claims on Bank 20 II Investments (Applicable to securities held in HTM) 1.
+Claims on Bank 20 II Investments(Applicable to securities held in HTM) 1.
 Investments in Government Securities.
 0 2.
-Investments in other approved securities guaranteed by Central/ 0 State Government.
-Note: If the repayment of principal / interest in respect of State Government Guaranteed securities included in item 2, 4 and 6 has remained in default, for a period of more than 90 days banks should assign 100% risk weight.
-However the banks need to assign 100% risk weight only on those State Government guaranteed securities issued by the defaulting entities and not on all the securities issued or guaranteed by that State Government.
-3. Investments in other securities where payment of interest and 0 5. repayment of principal are guaranteed by Central Govt.
-(This 0 will include investments in Indira/Kisan Vikas Patra (IVP/KVP) and investments in Bonds and Debentures where payment of interest and principal is guaranteed by Central Govt.)
-4. Investments in other securities where payment of interest and 0 repayment of principal are guaranteed by State Governments.

-5. Investments in other approved securities where payment of 20 interest and repayment of principal are not guaranteed by Central/State Govt.
-6. Investments in Government guaranteed securities of 20 Government Undertakings which do not form part of the approved market borrowing programme.
-7. Claims on commercial banks.
-20 Note: The exposure of Indian branches of foreign banks, guaranteed/counter-guaranteed by overseas Head Offices or the bank's branch in other country, would amount to a claim on the parent foreign bank and the risk weight of such exposure would depend upon the rating (assigned by the international rating agencies) of the overseas parent of the Indian branch.
-8. Investments in bonds issued by other banks 20 9.
-Investments in securities which are guaranteed by banks as to 20 payment of interest and repayment of principal.
-10. Investments in subordinated debt instruments and bonds issued 100 by other banks or Public Financial Institutions for their Tier II capital.
-11. Deposits placed with SIDBI/NABARD in lieu of shortfall in 100 lending to priority sector.
-12. Investment in Mortgage Backed Securities (MBS) of residential 50 assets of Housing Finance Companies (HFCs) which are recognised and supervised by National Housing Bank (subject to satisfying terms & conditions furnished in Annex 10.2).
-13 Investment in Mortgage Backed Securities (MBS) which are 50 backed by housing loan qualifying for 50% risk weight.
-14. Investment in securitised paper pertaining to an infrastructure 50 facility. (subject to satisfying terms & conditions given in Annex 10.3).
+Investments in other approved securities guaranteed by Central/ State Government.
+Note: If the repayment of principal / interest in respect of State 0 Government Guaranteed securities included in item 2, 4 and 6 has remained in default, for a period of more than 90 days banks should assign 102.5% risk weight.
+However the banks need to assign 102.5% risk weight only on those State Government guaranteed securities issued by the defaulting entities and not on all the securities issued or guaranteed by that State Government.
+3. Investments in other securities where payment of interest and repayment of principal are guaranteed by Central Govt.
+(This will include investments in Indira/Kisan Vikas Patra (IVP/KVP) and investments in Bonds and Debentures where payment of interest and principal is guaranteed by Central Govt.) (cf para (i) of circular listed at item 4 part 'B' of Annex 1) 0 4.
+Investments in other securities where payment of interest and repayment of principal are guaranteed by State Governments.
+5. Investments in other approved securities where payment of interest and repayment of principal are not guaranteed by Central/State Govt.
+6. Investments in Government guaranteed securities of Government Undertakings which do not form part of the approved market borrowing programme.
+20 7.
+Claims on commercial banks 20 8.
+Investments in bonds issued by other banks 20 9.
+Investments in securities which are guaranteed by banks as to payment of interest and repayment of principal.
+20 10.
+Investments in subordinated debt instruments and bonds issued by other banks or Public Financial Institutions for their Tier II capital.
+100 11.
+Deposits placed with SIDBI/NABARD in lieu of shortfall in lending to 100 priority sector.
+12. Investment in Mortgage Backed Securities (MBS) of residential assets of Housing Finance Companies (HFCs) which are recognised and supervised by National Housing Bank (subject to satisfying terms & conditions given in Annex 8).
+13 Investment in Mortgage Backed Securities (MBS)which are backed by housing loan qualifying for 50% risk weight.
+14. Investment in securitised paper pertaining to an infrastructure facility. (subject to satisfying terms & conditions given in Annex 9.3).
+50